theonize/Currier/Gloss/Jonah/Jonah 2.md

 # Jonah 2

 Did Jonah die in the fish?
-Death seems more likely practice and with the resurrection sign in view.
+Death seems more likely and with the resurrection sign in view it is not infeasible.
-Also, he prayed from. "the belly of Sheol"
+Also, he prayed from "the belly of Sheol", the grave.

 Sign of Jonah
   [Matt 12:39]